HL7/smart-app-launch/input/pages/example-brands.md

 ### Example 5: EHR and EHR Customer Hosted Brands Bundles

 ExampleHealth uses EHR1, and its endpoint is listed in EHR1's Brands Bundle.
 As shown above, [ExampleHealth](#example-2-regional-health-system-with-independently-branded-affiliates) *also* hosts its own branding bundle (with mores details about every clinic location, specialty, etc.).
-In EHR1 Brands Bundle, one Patient Access Endpoint that points ExampleHealth within the Bundle, and there is another that points the external Brand Bundle managed by ExampleHealth.
+In EHR1 Brands Bundle, the Patient Access Endpoint points ExampleHealth within the Bundle and to the external Brand Bundle managed by ExampleHealth.

 For EHR1 Brands Bundle, the system displays the following card to a user: